AUAP/AP2018/class02/class02.md

       - multiply(*)
       - divide(/)
 ### In-class challenge: Grid paper portrait in p5.js
 Time to do some free style drawing.
 The challenge is to draw your neighbour's portrait on a grid paper and then convert the hand-drawing into a p5.js sketch.
+Upload your hand-drawing and your p5 sketch on Github.

 Tips: Check out beginShape(), endShape(), [curveVertex()](https://p5js.org/reference/#/p5/curveVertex), vertex(), arc(), PI